Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Spectral Sparse Representation (SSR)

-SSRk has the following interpretations (it would be better to compare with those of PCA and K-means in Section~\ref{sec:pca} and Section~\ref{sec:k-means} respectively): \begin{enumerate} \item $\tilde{A}_i\approx \hat{D}H_i$, i.e., $\tilde{A}_i$ is approximated by a linear combination of a few (usually one) atoms of dictionary $\hat{D}$.
+SSRk has the following interpretations (it would be better to compare with those of PCA and K-means in Section~\ref{sec:pca} and Section~\ref{sec:k-means} respectively): \begin{enumerate} \item The data can be sparsely represented by the dictionary. $\tilde{A}_i\approx \hat{D}H_i$, i.e., $\tilde{A}_i$ is approximated by a linear combination of a few atoms of dictionary $\hat{D}$.